Title I Services in Rockingham County

 • use inclusive approaches to strengthen the school’s organizational structure

-• consolidate resources to achieve programs goals
+• consolidate resources to achieve program goals

-• engage in continuous self-assessment and improvement
+• engage in continuous self-assessment and improvement through the NCStar school improvement platform

 Title I School List: